JoeHFudali/seniorThesisRepo-Fudali/README.md

 ## Use Cases

-### Use Case 1.1: Base Tic Tac Toe
+### Use Case 1.1: Base Tic Tac Toe with Base Q-learning
 - **Actors**: Human Player and Reinforcement Learning Program.
-- **Overview**: The human player plays games of Tic Tac Toe against a program that acts optimally.
+- **Overview**: The human player plays games of Tic Tac Toe against a program that utilizes a basic Q-learning algorithm.

 **Typical Course of Events**:
 1. A random "coin toss" determines who goes first, and that player puts down their first.